aws/aws-eks-best-practices/content/security/docs/network.md

 # Network security
-Network security has a couple of different facets.
-The first involves the application of rules that restrict the flow of network traffic between services.
-The second involves the encryption of traffic while it is on the wire.
+Network security has several facets.
+The first involves the application of rules which restrict the flow of network traffic between services.
+The second involves the encryption of traffic while it is in transit.
 The mechanisms to implement these security measures on EKS are varied but often include the following items:

+#### Traffic control
 + Network Policies
 + Security Groups
-+ Encryption in transit
+#### Encryption in transit
 + Service Mesh
 + Container Network Interfaces (CNIs)
 + Nitro Instances

 ## Network policy
-Within a Kubernetes cluster, all pod to pod communication is allowed by default.
-While this may help promote experimentation, it is not considered secure.
-Kubernetes network policies give you a mechanism to restrict network traffic between pods or pods and external services.
-The de facto policy engine for EKS is [Calico](https://docs.projectcalico.org/introduction/), an open source project from Tigera.
+Within a Kubernetes cluster, all Pod to Pod communication is allowed by default.
+While this flexibility may help promote experimentation, it is not considered secure.
+Kubernetes network policies give you a mechanism to restrict network traffic between Pods (often referred to as East/West traffic) and between Pods and external services.
+[Calico](https://docs.projectcalico.org/introduction/), is an open source policy engine from [Tigera](https://tigera.io) that works well with EKS.
 Network policies operate at layers 3 and 4 of the OSI model.
-Rules can comprise of a src/dst address or port/protocol or a combination of both.
+Rules can comprise of a source and destination IP address, port number, protocol number, or a combination of these.
 Isovalent, the maintainers of [Cilium](https://cilium.readthedocs.io/en/stable/intro/), have extended the network policies to include partial support for layer 7 rules, e.g. HTTP.
-Cilium also has support for DNS hostnames which can be useful for restricting traffic between Kubernetes services/pods and resources that run within or outside of your VPC.
+Cilium also has support for DNS hostnames which can be useful for restricting traffic between Kubernetes Services/Pods and resources that run within or outside of your VPC.
 By contrast, Tigera Enterprise includes a feature that allows you to map a Kubernetes network policy to an AWS security group.

   > When you first provision an EKS cluster, the Calico policy engine is not installed by default.
-The manifests for installing Calico can be found at https://github.com/aws/amazon-vpc-cni-k8s/tree/master/config.
+The manifests for installing Calico can be found in the VPC CNI repository at https://github.com/aws/amazon-vpc-cni-k8s/tree/master/config.

-Calico policies can be scoped to namespaces, pods, service accounts, or globally.
+Calico policies can be scoped to Namespaces, Pods, service accounts, or globally.
 When policies are scoped to a service account, it associates a set of ingress/egress rules with that service account.
 With the proper RBAC rules in place, you can prevent teams from overriding these rules, allowing IT security professionals to safely delegate administration of namespaces.

 You can find a list of common Kubernetes network policies at https://github.com/ahmetb/kubernetes-network-policy-recipes.
 A similar set of rules for Calico are available at https://docs.projectcalico.org/security/calico-network-policy.